 Available to buy from Utopia Art Sydney

-George Tjungurrayi is a senior Papaya Tula artist, whose career has spanned 41 years.
+George Tjungurrayi is a senior Papunya Tula artist, whose career has spanned 41 years.
 Central to Tjungurrayi’s practice is his relationship to country and its topography, which is often represented by his linear style of painting.

 2. Wayne Youle